 "[A] charming call to action" - Publisher's Weekly

-OCEAN SOUP: A Recipe for You, Me & a Cleaner Sea, illustrated by Lucy Semple (Sleeping Bear Press), arrives on bookstore shelves March 15, 2021.
+OCEAN SOUP: A Recipe for You, Me & a Cleaner Sea, illustrated by Lucy Semple (Sleeping Bear Press), arrived on bookstore shelves March 15, 2021.

 From the shore, the ocean looks like clear, sparkling blue but look closely at a small scoop and you'll find the ocean looks more like soup!
 Our oceans are filled with plastics, from water bottles and take-out containers to the teeny tiny plastic particles you need a microscope to see.
 But who exactly cooked up this stinky soup?
 And, more importantly, what is the recipe for getting (and keeping) our oceans clean?